 Inverse Adding-Doubling is a technique developed by Scott Prahl that uses adding-doubling to figure out the optical properties of slabs of material from the observed transmission and reflection.
 This is the code to do the inverse calculation.
 If you want the forward calculation then you are probably interested in the Adding-Doubling program.

 Over the past few years, I have made a number of changes to the program.
 Most notably, I have added a Monte Carlo calculation so that light lost out the edges of a sample can be estimated.
-These are all detailed in the completely revised manual.
-Right now the only way to get the manual is to download one of the two packages below.
-These packages contain everything needed to compile your own version of the program.
-For windows users, I have even included an executable that has already been compiled.
+These are mostly detailed in the revised manual.

 Use this version.
-If you are not, then you must really know what you are doing.
-Email me because I have some questions..
+If you don't, then you must really know what you are doing.

 S. A. Prahl.
 Light Transport in Tissue .
 PhD thesis, University of Texas at Austin, 1988.